 The ThunderShirt for dogs was created to help our dogs feel more comfortable.
 I’ve heard stories both of success and failure.
 Every dog is different, so you will have to try different options with your dog to see what he responses best to.

-Consider calming products if your dog’s anxiety over fireworks is minor, essential oils, such as lavender and calming oils can help calm your dog.
+We already talked about different calming products if your dog’s anxiety over fireworks is minor.
+Essential oils, such as lavender and calming oils can help calm your dog.

 There are also calming collars available, which uses pheromone technology.
 The Pheromone is a scent that a mother dog uses with her puppies, and is said to help dogs with anxiety issues.
 Adaptil makes several options from collars to sprays, to room diffusers.